Moon Mission Using B-Plane Targeting

 Targeting the B-plane

-3. Select Delta RA in the Profiles frame.
+3. Select Delta RA in the Profiles panel.

-4. Click Duplicate () in the Profiles toolbar.
+4. Click Duplicate () on the Profiles panel toolbar.

-5. Rename the new profile to B-Plane Targeting.
+5. Rename Copy of Delta RA B-Plane Targeting.

 Setting up the B-Plane targeting profile

-2. Select B-Plane Targeting in the Profiles frame.
+2. Select B-Plane Targeting in the Profiles panel.

-4. Verify that the two Control Parameters remain checked in the B-Plane Targeting dialog.
+4. Verify that the two Control Parameters remain selected when the B-Plane Targeting dialog box opens.

-5. Clear Use for the following in the Equality Constraints (Results) list:
+5. Clear the Use check boxes for the following in the Equality Constraints (Results) list:

 • Delta_Declination